A Diamond Nears Completion: 2017 Re-Cap

 December 26, 2017

 I hope you have all had a very Happy Christmas and that you’re getting the much-deserved rest and mulled wine you deserve.
 As for me, the radio silence on the blog has not been for a lack of interest, it’s been for a lack of time!
-It’s been a banner year for my conservation projects, and happily my interior design services are off and running.
+It’s been a banner year for my conservation and interior design projects.
 There are simply too many jobs to do justice to here, but from Ballsbridge to Dun Laoghaire, to Kildare and Kilkenny, 2017 has been an incredible time for historic preservation.
 Many thanks are owed to all the professionals I’ve had the joy of collaborating with, and to all the clients whose good humour has made me not dread my emails.
 As a final sign-off before the year’s end, here is an update on my favourite project of 2017, in Dublin’s leafy Waterloo Road:

 What began more than a year ago as a conservation report related to damage from water ingress swiftly became a refurbishment job intent on restoring the character of this Protected Structure, and on giving it the kind of general facelift befitting the clients’ love for their home.
 The main purpose of the works was to replace the crazed, cementitious render to the rear elevation with a lime render to allow the wall to breathe.
 An Otterbein NHL 3.5 lime was applied.